-Pregnancy, breast-feeding and fertility
+Pregnancy, breast-feeding and fertility Pregnancy

-Pregnancy

-Etoricoxib tablets must not be taken during pregnancy.
-If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, do not take this medicine.
-If you become pregnant, stop taking this medicine and talk to your doctor.
-Consult your doctor or pharmacist if you are unsure or need more advice.
+Etoricoxib must not be taken during pregnancy.
+If you are pregnant or think you may be pregnant, or if you are planning to have a baby, do not take this medicine.
+If you become pregnant, stop taking Etoricoxib and consult your doctor.
+Consult your doctor if you are unsure or need more advice.